Units of Disney:

 Walt Disney Animation Japan

-DisneyToon Studios Japan, (formerly Walt Disney Animation Japan, Inc.) was the biggest of the non-North American units, WDAJ was founded by Motoyoshi Tokunaga (an Ex-TMS producer) in 1988 after Disney bought out Pacific Animation Corp. (a studio mostly known for doing Rankin/Bass's ThunderCats and Silverhawks).
+DisneyToon Studios Japan, (formerly Walt Disney Animation Japan, Inc.) was the biggest of the non-North American units.
+The studio was founded by Motoyoshi Tokunaga (an ex-TMS producer) in 1988 after Disney bought out Pacific Animation Corporation (a studio mostly known for doing Rankin Bass' Thunder Cats and Silverhawks).
 However, the studio was shut down in 2004 as Disney was getting rid of their non-CGI animation units (yet the Los Angeles units were saved).
-After that most of their staff members went to work for Madhouse, Studio Pierrot or Production I.G.
-The ones who went with Tokunaga joined him when he formed The Answer Studio.Notable staff in the Japanese unit include Saburo Hashimoto, Shigeru Yamamoto, Sawako Miyamoto, Kazuyoshi Takeuchi, Hiroshi Kawamata, Yukio Okazaki and Tsuguyuki Kubo.See also Tama Productions, Nakamura Productions, and Jade Animation, three studios that were often used by Disney Japan.
+After that, most of their staff members went to work for Madhouse, Studio Pierrot or Production I.G.
+The ones who went with Tokunaga joined him when he formed The Answer Studio.Notable staff in the Japanese unit include Saburo Hashimoto, Shigeru Yamamoto, Sawako Miyamoto, Kazuyoshi Takeuchi, Hiroshi Kawamata, Yukio Okazaki and Tsuguyuki Kubo.See also Tama Productions, Nakamura Productions, Jade Animation, and Takahashi Production, studios that were often used by Disney Japan.

 Productions by Disney Japan: